ubdussamad/DAS-utils/Troubleshooting PI connections.md

 1. **Not connected to wifi properly**
    - Make sure you're close to the wifi you're trying to connect to
-   - If you can't do the above; then start your phone's hotspot and connect to it
+   - If you can't do the above, then start your phone's hotspot and connect to it
    - Make sure the hotspot is NOT 5GHz; Rpi doesn't support 5GHz
    - Make sure your computer is connected to the same network as the Pi
 2. **Where to enter the wifi name and password**